HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning

 \subsection{Human Baselines}

 We re-contacted a subset of participants for a short-interval (14-day) test–retest study.
 Across all sessions, 54 participants contributed data.
-Of these, 18 completed the retest, and 10 were retained following a demographic consistency check.
-We re-contacted a subset of participants for a short-interval (14-day) test--retest study.
-Across all sessions, 54 participants contributed data.
-Of these, 18 completed the retest, and 10 were retained following a demographic consistency check.
+Of these, 18 completed the retest, and 13 were retained following a demographic consistency check.

-\textit{Belief State Inference} yielded an accuracy of \textbf{84.49\%} (SD = 0.36, 95\% CI: [80.82, 88.16]).
-By topic, accuracies were \textbf{87.50\%} for \textit{Surveillance} (SD = 0.33, 95\% CI: [81.58, 93.42]), \textbf{81.61\%} for \textit{Zoning} (SD = 0.38, 95\% CI: [74.81, 88.39]), and \textbf{84.50\%} for \textit{Healthcare} (SD = 0.36, 95\% CI: [78.25, 90.74]).
+\textit{Belief State Inference} yielded an accuracy of \textbf{84.84\%} (SD = 8.90, 95\% CI: [80.00, 89.68]).
+By topic, accuracies were \textbf{87.50\%} for \textit{Surveillance} (SD = 8.29, 95\% CI: [82.81, 92.19]), \textbf{81.54\%} for \textit{Zoning} (SD = 15.11, 95\% CI: [73.32, 89.75]), and \textbf{84.53\%} for \textit{Healthcare} (SD = 13.90, 95\% CI: [76.97, 92.09]).